ggouws/HPC_RNAseq/README.md

   <font size="4"><b>3.1) Create a working directory and load your data</b></font>
   <br>

-  You should work in the directory '/fastdata' on BESSEMER as this allows shared access to your files, scripts, and output and error logs, all of which are useful for troubleshooting.<br>
+  You should work in the directory '/mnt/parscratch/users/' on Stanage as this allows adequate space for your data and output (opposed to your home directory) and it also allows shared access to your files, scripts, and output and error logs, all of which are useful for troubleshooting.<br>
   <br>

-  Check if you already have a directory in '/fastdata' by running the command exactly as it appears below.
+  Check if you already have a directory in '/mnt/parscratch/users/' by running the command exactly as it appears below.

   ```
-  ls /fastdata/$USER
+  ls /mnt/parscratch/users/$USER
   ```

   If you receive the message
   ```
   ls: cannot access /fastdata/<user>: No such file or directory
   ```
-  you'll need to create a new folder in '/fastdata' using the command exactly as it appears below:
+  you'll need to create a new folder in '/mnt/parscratch/users/' using the command exactly as it appears below:

   ```
-  mkdir -m 0755 /fastdata/$USER
+  mkdir -m 0755 /mnt/parscratch/users/$USER
   ```

   You'll now need to create a new subdirectory in which you will do all your work.
 It is called 'my_project' in the commands below, but you are welcome to name it as you see fit.
 You'll then need to create a subdirectory within 'my_project', called 'raw_data', to receive your data.
 All other subirectories needed will be created when running the scripts.
-Create this directory structure as follows:
+Create this directory structure as follows (using or renaming 'my_project'):

   ```
-  mkdir /fastdata/$USER/my_project
-  mkdir /fastdata/$USER/my_project/raw_data
+  mkdir -p /mnt/parscratch/users/$USER/my_project/raw_data
   ```
   <br>
   <font size="4"><b>3.2) Required data inputs</b></font>